rust-lang/surveys/surveys/2021-annual-survey/questions.md

 ### On the primary machine you compile Rust code on, how many logical CPU threads do you have?

 Please count logical CPUs here, not cores or sockets.
-To get this number on Linux, run `nproc`; on macOS, run `sysctl -n hw.ncpu`; on Windows, run `echo %NUMBER_OF_PROCESSORS%`.
+You can get this number by running the following commands from the command line:

+- Linux: `nproc`
+- macOS: `sysctl -n hw.ncpu`
+- Windows Command Prompt: `echo %NUMBER_OF_PROCESSORS%`
+- Windows PowerShell: `(Get-CimInstance Win32_ComputerSystem).NumberOfLogicalProcessors`

 Free form.